Deals

 What Is a Container Pool?

 These aren't just containers with water dumped in them.
-The good manufacturers basically gut the container, reinforce it with hundreds of welds (we're talking 300+ welds on quality models), and then install sophisticated membranes.
-The steel in these containers is insane—they're designed to be stacked nine high on ships in the middle of the ocean.
-That translates to a pool that's about 5 times stronger than your typical pool.
+The top manufacturers reinforce the container with hundreds of welds (we're talking 300+ welds).
+The amount of steel in these containers is insane—they're designed to be stacked nine high on ships in the middle of the ocean.
+That translates to a pool that's about 5 times stronger than your typical inground pool.

 What really blew my mind was learning about the transformation process.
-They cut out sections for windows (yeah, underwater windows!), install proper pool equipment that can handle 5,000 to 15,000 gallons, and add features I didn't even know existed.
+They cut out sections for windows (yeah, underwater windows!), install plumbing and equipment, and add features like baja ledges, steps, tanning ledges, you name it.
 The container that arrives at your house is ready to swim - just add water.

 Add steps, ledges, and even a window in your container pool